top of page

-Rejection Sensitive Dysphoria (RSD) is a term used to describe an intense emotional reaction to perceived or actual rejection, criticism, or judgement.
-It is frequently reported among people with ADHD and other forms of neurodivergence.
-Although research is still emerging, clinical experience and self-report suggest it is both widespread and impactful.
+Rejection Sensitive Dysphoria (RSD) is a term that describes an intense emotional reaction to perceived or actual rejection, criticism, or judgment.
+It is often reported among people with ADHD and other forms of neurodivergence.
+Although research is still emerging, clinical experience and self-reports suggest that RSD is both widespread and impactful.

-RSD can influence personal relationships, workplace interactions, and creative or professional expression.
-It can present as spiralling thoughts, emotional pain, withdrawal, avoidance, or self-criticism.
+RSD can significantly influence personal relationships, workplace interactions, and creative or professional expression.
+It can manifest as spiraling thoughts, emotional pain, withdrawal, avoidance, or self-criticism.

 My Own Experience with RSD